TobiahRex/reactBoilerplate/README.md

 ## NOTE on Reducers:
  This bp's Redux reducer methods rely on the developer to customize the logic to maintain immutability of state.
 This was done _intentionally_ to strengthen developers abilities in manipulating state.
 If this feels cumbersome, I highly recommend using _seamless-immutable_ (refs below) to outsource this process in a very clean, and simple way.

+## NOTE about **babel-polyfill** Error
+ There is an error the appears in the dev console in development saying there are multiple instances of _babel-polyfill__ found.
+This is normal and a by-product of using redux-saga's which require stag-0 regenerator compatibility.
+This error will disappear when using creating a production build.

 ## Helper Libraries:
 * [apisauce](https://github.com/skellock/apisauce)
 * [redux-logger](https://github.com/evgenyrodionov/redux-logger)